tanyo13/reveal_js/decks/svt2021_5/cont1.md

 ![How JPF Runs2](figs/howJPFRuns2.jpg)

-* Search Engine builds a TS, by getting info from JVM.
+* Search Engine builds a transition system, by getting information from JVM.
 * JVM runs Java bytecode and builds states.

 ---